 For instance, past research suggests that the full moon may be linked to an increase in unexplained strokes, gastrointestinal bleeding and seizures.

 However, the link between the moon and humans isn’t exactly clear-cut.

-In one recent study, researchers found that on nights when the moon is full, we sleep 20 fewer minutes….only for these results to be completely contradicted by a larger, newer study that shows the moon doesn’t affect our sleeping habits at all.
+In one recent study, researchers found that on nights when the moon is full, we sleep 20 fewer minutes….only for these results to be completely contradicted by a later study that shows the moon doesn’t affect our sleeping habits at all.